 Vancity Group

 VCIB is a wholly owned subsidiary of Vancity Credit Union, a values-based financial co–operative.
-With more than 543,000 members and $28.2 billion in assets, plus assets under administration, Vancity is Canada’s largest community credit union.
+With more than 570,000 members and $35.5 billion in assets, plus assets under administration, Vancity is one of Canada’s largest community credit unions.

 Federally Chartered